SaynaSarvar/Computational-Intelligence-course-projects/README.md

-# 🧠 Computational Intelligence Projects
+# 🧠 Computational Intelligence Projects (JavaScript)

-This repository contains a collection of student projects developed for the **Computational Intelligence** course taught by **Professor Kohestani**.
+This repository contains a collection of educational projects developed for the **Computational Intelligence** course taught by **Professor Kohestani** at **University of Tabriz**.

-These projects cover a range of topics in **neural networks** and **evolutionary algorithms**, implemented from scratch using Python.
-Each folder represents a separate hands-on assignment demonstrating key algorithms in the field.
+All projects are implemented in **pure JavaScript**, without using any machine learning libraries.
+Each project demonstrates a fundamental concept in neural networks or evolutionary algorithms.

 ---